Global Exponential Attitude Tracking Controls on SO(3): Attitude Tracking with No Disturbance

 Next, we show exponential stability.
 Define $\mathcal{U} = \frac{1}{2} e_\Omega \cdot J e_\Omega + \Psi$.
 From \refeqn{JeWdot} and the property (i) of Proposition \ref{prop:errSO}, we have $\dot{\mathcal{U}} = - k_\Omega \|e_\Omega\|^2$, which implies that $\mathcal{U}(t)$ is non-increasing.
 For the initial conditions satisfying \refeqn{Psi0SO} and \refeqn{eW0}, we have $\mathcal{U}(0)\leq \psi$.
 Therefore, we obtain

 Thus, the upper bound of \refeqn{PsibSO} is satisfied.
 This yields

-where the matrix $c$ is given by
+where the matrix $M_2$ is given by

 The condition on $c$ given by \refeqn{c} also guarantees that $M_2$ is positive definite.
-Therefore, from \refeqn{Vlb}, \refeqn{Vdot}, and \refeqn{Vub}, the desired equilibrium is exponentially stable.
+Therefore, from \refeqn{Vlb}, \refeqn{Vdot}, and \refeqn{Vub}, the desired equilibrium is exponentially stable~\cite{Kha02}.
 The initial attitudes $R(0)$ satisfying \refeqn{Psi0SO} almost cover $\SO$ as $k_1\rightarrow k_2$, excluding only three attitudes of undesired equilibria, and the initial angular velocities $\Omega(0)$ satisfying \refeqn{eW0} cover $\Re^3$ as $k_1,k_2\rightarrow \infty$.
 In short, the set of initial conditions $(R(0),\Omega(0))$ that guarantee exponential stability almost cover $\SO\times\Re^3$ as $k_1\rightarrow\infty$ and $k_2\rightarrow k_1$.
-Therefore, the desired equilibrium is almost semi-globally exponentially stable.
-This shows (ii). \end{proof}
+Therefore, the desired equilibrium is almost semi-globally exponentially stable. \end{proof}

 Compared with other attitude control systems achieving almost global asymptotic stability for attitude stabilization of time-invariant systems on \SO, such as~\cite{ChaSanICSM11}, this proposition guarantees stronger almost semi-global \textit{exponential} stability for attitude \textit{tracking} of time-varying systems.
-Unlike attitude control systems based on quaternions, such as~\cite{WenKreITAC91}, the proposed control system is directly developed on $\SO$.
-Therefore, it completely avoids unwinding behaviors of quaternion based attitude control systems~\cite{BhaBerSCL00}.

-The fact that the region of attraction does not cover the entire configuration manifold globally is not a major issue in practice, as the probability that a given initial condition exactly lies in the stable manifolds to the unstable equilibria is zero, provided that the initial condition is randomly chosen.
+The fact that the region of attraction does not cover the entire configuration manifold is not a major issue in practice, as the probability that a given initial condition exactly lies in the stable manifolds to the unstable equilibria is zero, provided that the initial condition is randomly chosen.
 But, the existence of such stable manifolds may have strong effects on the dynamics of the controlled system~\cite{LeeLeoPICDC11}.
-In particular, the proportional terms of the control input, namely $e_{r_1},e_{r_2}$ approach zero as the attitude becomes closer to one of the three undesired equilibria, thereby causing a slow convergence rate for large attitude errors.
-In the following subsection, discontinuities are introduced in the control input to improve convergence rates, in addition to obtaining global exponential stability.
+In particular, the proportional term of the control input, namely $e_{r_i}$ approaches zero as the attitude becomes closer to one of the three undesired equilibria, thereby causing a slow convergence rate especially for large attitude errors.
+In the following subsection, discontinuities are introduced in the control input to achieve global exponential stability with improved convergence rates.